 ‘Well’, I answered myself, ‘I’m walking back from the shop in the crisp afternoon breeze, with goodies in my shopping bag and my beautiful baby in his pushchair.
 I have an amazing husband who loves me, a wonderful, albeit crazy family and I’m lucky enough that I have been able to stay at home and watch my beautiful boy grow up.
 None of these people that love me care what size my clothes are, or how much money I have, so why does any of that matter’.

 However, since I that day I haven’t been feeling quite as happy.
 And this leads me on to the second part of my post…..

 Comparison is the thief of Joy

 I can’t remember where, but recently I read a post on social media, saying that comparison is the thief of Joy.
 (I don’t know who shared it, but originally it was Theodore Roosevelt who said it.
 Check me out, quoting famous old Presidents!)
 At the time it didn’t really speak to me, so I just scrolled on past.

-Thats when the above little quote popped into my head and honestly, in that moment I felt better.
+That’s when the above little quote popped into my head and honestly, at that moment I felt better.

 Old habits die hard

 Through all of my therapy I realised a few things (and clearly forgotten them too!) and one of them was, whenever I compare myself to other people, it depresses the hell out of me!
 So I had to learn how to stop, and honestly, it wasn’t easy.

 As time goes on though, and I start to feel better and the depression and anxiety doesn’t pull me down, I forget about all of my training and the bad habits start creeping back in.
 And my biggest bad habit is comparing my life to others.
 So what do I get out of comparing my life to others?
 Absolutely nothing.
 It only upsets me and makes me feel bad about my life.
 So why do I keep doing it?